-At June 30, 2017 the Agency's receivables are as follows:
+At June 30, 2019 the Agency's receivables are as follows:

-Property taxes \$ 83,452
+Property taxes \$ 80,796

-Notes 695,974
+Notes 703,464

-Total receivables \$ 779,426
+Total receivables \$ 784,260

 Property taxes are assessed and attach as an enforceable lien on property as of July 1.
 Taxes are levied on July 1 and are payable on November 15.
 They may be paid in installments due November 15, February 15, and May 15.
 Taxes are billed and collected by Union County and remittance to the Agency is made at periodic intervals.
 The Agency levied taxes at less than maximum taxing authority.
-After reductions for offsets and additional taxes and penalties, this resulted in a net levy of \$175,880.
+After reductions for offsets and additional taxes and penalties, this resulted in a net levy of \$639,185.

 The Urban Renewal Agency has a note receivable of \$150,000 related to the funding provided towards the purchase of Liberty Theatre.
 The loan accrues interest at 5.5% but principal and interest can be forgiven if development requirements are met within 7 years of the initial loan disbursement in August of 2011.
+An amended loan agreement dated July 3, 2019 extends thematurity date to June 1, 2021.
+All other terms shall remain in ful force and effect, which may not be extended for any reason.

-The Urban Renewal Agency extended a loan agreement to establish a new grocery store for a maximum of \$500,000 in fiscal year 2016.
-The first \$457,689 was disbursed during the 2016 fiscal year and an additional \$39,743 is being held as retainage on the project.
-The retainage and final draw of \$2,568 are expected to be paid in the next fiscal year.
+The Urban Renewal Agency extended a loan agreement to establish a new grocery store for a maximum of \$500,000.
 The loan accrues interest at 5% compound annually and is secured by real property.
 Loan principal and interest can be forgiven if the hours of operations and job creation/retention requirements are met over a maximum 10-year performance life.

-The Urban Renewal Agency extended a loan agreement to Community Merchants for a maximum of \$\$32,235.
+The Urban Renewal Agency extended a loan agreement to Community Merchants for a maximum of \$32,235.
 The Urban Renewal Agency disbursed \$14,284 during the fiscal year of 2017 and the project is completed.
 The loan accrues interest at 5% compound annually.
 Payments for the first twelve months are interest only and starting with the 13th month included principal and interest based on a 15 year term.
 At the mid-point of the loan, (7.5 years), the remaining balance is eligible to be forgiven provided the criteria for loan forgiveness are met.
-The criteria for loan forgiveness includes: the company must remain in business at the time of forgiveness with a minimum of 1.5 full time equivalent employees who are employed for at least 24 months prior to the forgiveness, along with a positive cash flow for the 12 months prior to the forgiveness as demonstrated on the company income taxes, and all payments and late fees are paid and current.
+The criteria for loan forgiveness includes: the company must remain in business at the time of forgiveness with a minimum of 1.5 full time equivalent employees who are employed for at least 36 months prior to the forgiveness, along with a positive cash flow for the 12 months prior to the forgiveness as demonstrated on the company income taxes, and all payments and late fees are paid and current.

-The Urban Renewal Agency extended a loan agreement to Thai Fresh for a maximum amount of \$27,967.
-The first \$13,757 was disbursed during the fiscal year, with the remaining amount of \$14,210 available if allowable once the project is complete.
+The Urban Renewal Agency extended a loan agreement to Thai Fresh for a maximum amount of \$27,515.
+The final \$13,757 was disbursed during the fiscal year of 2018.
 The loan accrues interest at 5% compound annually.
 Payments for the first twelve months are interest only and starting with the 13th month included principal and interest based on a 15 year term.
 At the mid-point of the loan, (7.5 years), the remaining balance is eligible to be forgiven provided the criteria for loan forgiveness are met.
-The criteria for loan forgiveness includes: the company must remain in business at the time of forgiveness with a minimum of 3.0 full time equivalent employees who are employed for at least 24 months prior to the forgiveness, along with a positive cash flow for the 12 months prior to the forgiveness as demonstrated on the company income taxes, and all payments and late fees are paid and current.
+The criteria for loan forgiveness includes: the company must remain in business at the time of forgiveness with a minimum of 3.0 full time equivalent employees who are employed for at least 36 months prior to the forgiveness, along with a positive cash flow for the 12 months prior to the forgiveness as demonstrated on the company income taxes, and all payments and late fees are paid and current.